BusterChung/NTIRE_test_code/README.md

 =============
 These are all test scripts of our Grouped Residual Dense Network(GRDN) for [NTIRE 2019 Real Image Denoising Challenge](https://competitions.codalab.org/competitions/21258)

+### "WINNER of NTIRE 2019 Real Image Denoising Challenge:sRGB track"

 ### Paper uploaded on arXiv!
 https://arxiv.org/abs/1905.11172

 ### The challenge name
 NTIRE2019 Real Image Denoising Challenge

-### team name
-DGU-3DMLab

-### team leader’s name and email address
-Seung-Won Jung, swjung83@gmail.com

-### rest of the team members
-Dong-Wook Kim and Jae-Ryun Chung

-### User names
-swjung, DGU-3DMlab1

 ### PLEASE READ
 We wanted to upload codes, models, and input mat file, but we had trouble when we try to reproduce our results because